sangshrestha/twitch-prediction/README.md

 Script to automate twitch predictions.
 Use as a bookmarklet.

 ## Setup
-1. Right click bookmark tab.
+1. Right click your bookmark tab.
-2. Select Add page.
+2. Select `Add page`.
 3. Name what you like.
 4. Copy code below and paste to URL.